 - Principal Investigator:

-Crohn’s disease is a chronic inflammatory bowel disease that has significant negative impact on the quality of life of an estimated 500,000 Americans.
-Treating patients with immunomodulator and anti-tumor necrosis factor soon after diagnosis before complications occur leads to better patient outcomes.
+Summary: Crohn’s disease is a chronic inflammatory bowel disease that has significant negative impact on the quality of life of an estimated 500,000 Americans.
+Recent studies indicate that treating Crohn’s with immunomodulator and anti-tumor necrosis factor soon after diagnosis and before complications occur leads to better patient outcomes.
 However, these medications are associated with life-threatening infections and lymphoma.
-A challenge of treating Crohn’s disease is identifying those patients who will develop severe disease and need medications without over-treating patients who have mild disease.
+A challenge of treating Crohn’s disease is identifying patients who will develop severe disease and need medications without over-treating patients who have mild disease.
 Additionally, patients are often reluctant to begin treatment until the disease becomes more severe.

-To address these concerns, Dr. Siegel and his research team developed two tools.
+Dr. Siegel and his research team developed two tools to address these concerns.
 The first is a statistical model that predicts Crohn’s disease severity for an individual patient based on clinical, serologic, and genetic factors.
 The second tool is a Web-based decision aid to help patients weigh the benefits and risks of available treatments for Crohn’s disease.
-Together, these two tools comprise the Crohn’s Disease Shared Decision Making Program.
+These two tools comprise the Crohn’s Disease Shared Decision Making Program.